-Thankfully all the requirements were finally met.
-By the time I returned home, we had lights and a working refrigerator.
-Yay a small win.
+Thankfully with all the requirements met, by the time I returned home, we had lights and a working refrigerator.
+Yay!
+A small win.

 The home remodel was just a small blip on the map though.
 In the spring, my grandmother passed away.
 Since no one told me she was dying, I didn’t get to see her before she died or attend her funeral.

 At the time, I was on a road trip moving my daughter’s things to Nevada.
-I was already a third of the way there and had all her belongings.
-She literally had nothing but her clothes on her back and a pillow, I had to drive on.
+I was already a third of the way there and had all her stuff.
+She literally had nothing but her clothes on her back and a pillow.
+I had to drive on.

 This has been super hard to deal with and I know I have not come to grips with the fact that she’s gone.
 It’s hard losing a grandparent.
 Especially one you were close to.
 She was really young when she had my mom so she was like a second mother to me.

 On top of this, while on a different road trip in September, I unexpectedly received a departure letter from my employer.
 I lost my job.
 Not only did this job cover many living expenses, it also contributed to the expenses of running a new blog and allowed me the time to travel so I’d have something to blog about.